awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 ## Other task definition parameters<a name="other_task_definition_params"></a>

 The following task definition parameters are able to be used when registering task definitions in the Amazon ECS console by using the **Configure via JSON** option\.
-For more information, see [Creating a Task Definition](create-task-definition.md)\.
+For more information, see [Creating a task definition](create-task-definition.md)\.

 **Topics**
 + [IPC mode](#task_definition_ipcmode)